You Can Begin Again

 - Make a habit of attending a Job Club.
 These free resources provide a week-by-week education in job seeking.
 As you learn, you will refine your techniques.
 Stories of others’ success will motivate you.
 If nothing else, you might say to yourself, “If he can do it, so can I.”

 - Find a professional meeting in your field and attend it, this month.
-Let’s say your field is fund raising.
-I just googled “fund raising professionals Austin.”
-I found a meeting in January, with a panel of experts, from important non-profits in our community.
-There are at least 4 organizations named – and the search took 15 seconds.
+Let’s say your field is Product Management.
+I just googled “product manager group Austin.”
+I found three Meetups and a professional association called Product Camp.
+Product Camp is holding a free conference on Saturday, February 10.
+The search took 15 seconds.
 Professional meetings are absolutely your best, most targeted networking opportunities.

 There’s a great new opportunity in 2018 with YOUR name on it.
 Go out and claim it.